computergeek1507/GVSU-CIS641-Jolly-Snowman/README.md

 <!---Project description (~1 paragraph)-->
 High-end Christmas light shows involve the complex management and control of addressable LEDs.
 Synchronizing the LEDs to display simple and complex patterns requires modeling each object (tree, reindeer, arches, etc.) in the display.
 Specifically, these models contain the coordinate information for every LED on the object.
 Current methods for creating these models involve the time-consuming task of manually creating and adding each LED to the model and then verifying the model's accuracy.

-The goal of this project is to develop an application that can automate the task of creating these models.
-Using a stable video of each LED is turned on and off in sequence, a bitmap image, and eventually, maybe a .xmodel file will be created.
+The goal of this project was to develop an application that can automate the task of creating these models.
+Through a video or live stream, each LED is turned on and off in sequence.
+The information is stored and then used to export a .xmodel file for use with XLights.

 ## About Jolly Snowman